 Modern neuroscience has delivered us new ways of approaching pain though our understanding of the brain when we are in pain, in particular chronic or persisting pain.
 We can target the adaptations and changes that have been found via particular types of sensory and motor training.
-For example, the graded motor imagery program and tactile discrimination training.
+For example graded motor imagery.

 Mindfulness & focused attention training

 To gain control over your attention and emotional regulation; there has been a spotlight placed upon these techniques in recent years due to their effectiveness in stress and pain.
 We teach and practice mindfulness and other cognitive methods as a way of reducing the emotional aspects of pain, to directly tackle stress and to optimise performance.
 Click here for an example of one of the mindfulness techniques.

 Imagery & visualisation